 The number of students who qualify under the special education category of OHD in Minnesota has grown annually since 1990-91 when OHD child count data was first collected and has resulted in a significant growth curve.
+The number of students with this primary eligibility designation has increased from 641 students in 1991 to almost 20,000 students currently.
 Several considerations have likely contributed to this continuing trend.
 As rates of survival and life expectancy continue to rise in infants and students with chronic or acute health conditions, the health care and educational service needs of these students similarly increase.